 There are several ways to illuminate the pool and pool area.
 There can be exterior floodlights, landscaping lighting, pole lights, underwater lights and pool house lighting.
-What we will be reviewing in this article is common underwater lighting in concrete swimming pools.
+What we will be reviewing in this article is common underwater lighting in concrete swimming pools and how to fix them.
 We recommend that someone experienced with these types of lights conduct any investigation and repair.

 There may be only one light in your residential pool or fourteen lights in your larger public pool.
 But they work the same.
 When the pool was constructed, a light niche was imbedded in the pool wall surrounded by concrete.
 Light niches can be made of plastic but most commonly they are aluminum.

 The light niche creates a void or space in the pool wall where the fixture attaches from the front side and the light conduit to attaches on the back side.
 The light conduit is a plastic or copper tube for the electrical supply wire to feed power to the light fixture.
 It is mostly buried under the deck.

 The light fixture is a sealed housing where the light bulb attaches; it has a glass lens.
 The glass lens attaches to the fixture with screws or a clamp and is made waterproof with a rubber gasket.
 The supply wire is also sealed to the fixture, which is designed to function underwater.
 That is why they are called “wet niches”.
 The inside of the niche is not sealed; it is submerged.